-The Accessibility for Ontarians with Disabilities Act defines barrier as anything that prevents a person with a disability from fully participating in all aspects of society because of their disability, including a physical barrier, an architectural barrier, an information or communication barrier, an attitudinal barrier, a technological barrier, a policy or a practice.
+The Accessibility for Ontarians with Disabilities Act defines barrier as anything that prevents a person with a disability from fully participating in all aspects of society because of his or her disability, including a physical barrier, an architectural barrier, an information or communication barrier, an attitudinal barrier, a technological barrier, a policy or a practice.

-Barrier Type Example
+Example

-Physical A door knob cannot be operated by a person
+A door knob cannot be operated by a person

-with limited upper-body mobility and strength
+with limited upper-body mobility and strength.

-or manual dexterity.

-Architectural A hallway or door that is too narrow for a
+A hallway or door that is too narrow for a

 wheelchair or scooter.

-Informational Information printed in font too small to be
+Information printed in font too small to be

 read by a person with low vision.

-Communicational A person who talks too loudly when
+A person who talks too loudly when

 addressing a person with a hearing

 impairment.

-Attitudinal A receptionist who ignores a customer in a
+A receptionist who ignores a customer in a

 wheelchair.

-Technological A sound system which amplifies background
+A sound system which amplifies background

 noise.

-Policy/Practice A practice of announcing important
+A practice of announcing important

 messages over an intercom that people with

 hearing impairments cannot hear clearly.